shaunak1111/DDStore/README.md

 A simple test case has been added to render App component

 Code coverage results can be seen by running the command npm run test -- --coverage

+### Please Feel free to have a discussion about the app with me.